Yerrida North

 Further interpretation and modelling of the geological, geochemical, and structural data by Great Western has found Juggernaut represents a potential VHMS copper-gold “camp”, with six separate drill targets defined.
 VHMS style mineralisation is often formed in clusters of deposits and the Company believes these six individual targets represent this mineralisation characteristic.

-Figure 2: Location of the Oval and Oval South Targets and Great Western Tenements within the Yerrida Basin, and proximity to the DeGrussa and Monty Deposits in the nearby Byrah Basin.
+Figure 2: Location of the Juggernaut VHMS Target in relation to Great Western Tenements within the Yerrida Basin, the Company’s Oval Copper-gold and Sumo Niobium Targets, and the DeGrussa and Monty copper-gold VHMS deposits.